Jefferson County Express Consent Hearing Guide

 Possible Outcomes

-• Suspension Overturned: If the hearing officer finds that the DMV has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be reinstated.
+- Suspension Overturned: If the hearing officer finds that the DMV has not met its burden of proof, the suspension will be rescinded, and your driving privileges will be reinstated.

-• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for limited purposes, such as work or school.
+- Restricted/Hardship License Granted: In some cases, you may be eligible for a restricted license, allowing you to drive for limited purposes, such as work or school.

 Getting Your License Back